 brain stem;

-Parasympathetic nuclei located in sacral spinal cord.
+Parasympathetic nuclei located in sacral part of the spinal cord.

 Parasympathetic nodes are located next to organs or in their walls.